 In order to make the food budget go even further, plan in advance with containers and refrigerator space for all of your leftovers.
-There will even be some dishes that you can freeze for later and have a wonderful meal.
+There will be dishes you can freeze for later and have a wonderful meal.

 10. Make Your Grocery List And Check It Twice

-There is nothing worse than finding out that you forgot the cranberry sauce when the bigger grocery stores are closed.
-This can cause you to run to your local convenience store, where you will pay double, or even triple for that one can.
+There’s nothing worse than finding out that you forgot the cranberry sauce when the bigger grocery stores are closed.
+This can cause you to run to your local convenience store, where you will pay double, or even triple.

 11. Share Family Holiday Meal Costs

-When you are planning out a large family gathering, think about sharing the costs with others, or even asking people to bring items for the meal.
+When you’re planning a large family gathering, think about sharing the costs with others, or even asking people to bring items for the meal.
 This is also a nice way to sample a variety of dishes that you may not otherwise have the pleasure to enjoy.

 12. Hit A Wholesale Club